 - 1. Fully retract the stabiliser leg. - 2.
 Place your right hand on the handle (3) while unlocking the stabiliser leg (4) with your left hand. - Gently pull the stabiliser leg upwards until it stops.
 Make sure the leg travels in a controlled movement. - 4.
 Push the leg up until it reaches parking position. - 5.
 Lock the stabiliser leg. - 6.
 Retract the stabiliser extension completely.

 Mechanically controlled tiltable stabiliser legs

-- 1. Raise the stabiliser leg so it is just free of the ground. - Unlock the leg (1).
-Raise the stabiliser leg.
-When 200 mm remains, the leg will start to tilt upwards. - 3.
-Lock the stabiliser leg lock (1).
+- 1. Retract the stabiliser leg so it is just free of the ground. - 2.
+Unlock the leg (1).

+Retract the stabiliser leg.
+When 200 mm remains, the leg will start to tilt upwards.